zoernert/rhajaina_requirements/docs/requirements/design-documents/rhajaina-uiux-design-specifications-2025-06-21.md

 **Detailed User Flow Diagrams:**

-*   **New User Onboarding:** Diagram illustrating the steps a new user takes from initial app launch to starting their first chat.
+*   **New User Onboarding:** [A diagram should be created to show the flow: User opens app -> Clicks "Sign Up" -> Fills registration form (email, password) -> Submits form -> Receives verification email -> Clicks verification link -> Is redirected to login page -> Logs in for the first time -> Is presented with an optional initial setup screen (e.g., for theme, language) -> Enters the main application.]
-*   **Existing User Login:** Diagram illustrating the steps an existing user takes to log in and access their chats.
+*   **Existing User Login:** [A diagram should be created to show the flow: User opens app -> Enters credentials on the login screen -> Clicks "Login" -> System authenticates -> User is directed to the main chat list view.]
-*   **Chat Creation:** Diagram illustrating the steps a user takes to start a new chat.
+*   **Chat Creation:** [A diagram should be created to show the flow: From the main chat list view, user clicks "New Chat" button -> A new, empty conversation view opens -> The input field is focused, ready for the user to type their first message.]

 ### Responsive Design Specifications